Pmtr is one of my many C projects. Back to the pmtr Github page.

 job {

-name bitcoin-daemon
+name demo-daemon

-dir /home/bitcoin
+dir /home/demo

-cmd /usr/local/bin/bitcoind
+cmd /usr/bin/demod

-user bitcoin
+user demo

-env HOME=/home/bitcoin
+env HOME=/home/demo

 cpu 0-8